Etta0311/CryptoWorld/README.md

         - Historical Price
         - Barcharts showing currencies trend
         - Related Announcement / News for searched currency

+## User Story

+    AS a cryptocurrencies investor
+    I WANT a platform able to search for cryptocurrencies and all related info SO THAT I can keep myself updated with cryptocurrencies trend at one time.

 ## Used Platforms & API
      - HTML